TEMPERAMENTS XV: Third-comma MeantoneEntire Contents Copyright © 2013 CBH

 A pure minor third is particularly tricky to hear because it is not something that we are accustomed to.
 Your ears will need to be focused to try this temperament, but it is not impossible.
 To tune successful minor thirds, the lowest coincident harmonics that you will be listening for—either consciously or not—are a little higher than any of the temperaments discussed previously: You must be listening not to the actual notes you are playing, but in fact in the region two octaves and a fifth above your bottom note.
 This aside, after your experience with Quarter-comma Meantone, you’ll find the actual tuning procedure is remarkably similar.

 First we establish the reference point with a tuning fork, then tune the determining interval which we divide equally to produce the size of the fifths.
 All the other notes of the scale are found by tuning from these first four notes, and then extending around the circle on the sharp side.
-We will be tuning the desired minor thirds perfect, and all the fifths will be narrow by the same amount as a consequence.
+We will be tuning the desired minor thirds pure, and all the fifths will be narrow by the same amount as a consequence.
 A fifth tempered by a third-comma is quite a deal smaller than a fifth reduced by a quarter-comma, so be prepared for your fifths to sound proportionally rougher.

 Proceed as follows to tune Third-comma Meantone:

 1. Tune your c'' to a tuning fork, and tune middle c' and c in absolute perfect tune below it.